 F: (574) 631-9238

-Mische’s book, Partisan Publics: Communication and Contention Across Brazilian Youth Activist Networks (Princeton University Press 2008) was awarded an honorable mention for the 2009 Best Book Award of the ASA’s Political Sociology section.
-This book examines the relationship between partisanship and civic association in Brazilian youth politics during 20 years of democratic restructuring.
-She tracks the trajectories of five “micro-cohorts” of activists through overlapping institutional sectors, examining the distinct styles of political communication and leadership that developed in different regions of the field.
-She considers the implications of these styles – and the forms of political mediation and leadership they give rise to – for democratic politics in Brazil and elsewhere.
+Mische’s first book, Partisan Publics: Communication and Contention Across Brazilian Youth Activist Networks, was awarded an honorable mention for the 2009 Best Book Award of the American Sociological Association’s Political Sociology section.
+This book examines the relation between partisanship and civic association in Brazilian youth politics during 20 years of democratic restructuring.
+Using interpretive and network-analytic approaches, Mische tracks the trajectories of five “micro-cohorts” of activists through partisan, civic, religious, business, labor and social movement networks and their associated “publics.”
+She examines the distinct styles of political communication and leadership that emerged across these publics, and considers the implications for democratic politics in Brazil and elsewhere.

-Her articles on the Brazilian case have appeared in Poetics, the International Review of Social History, and several edited volumes, including Social Movements and Networks: Relational Approaches to Collective Action (Oxford 2003) and Social Movements in Latin America: New Theoretical Trends and Lessons from a Mobilized Region (forthcoming from Ashgate).
-She has also written broader theoretical articles on agency, culture, temporality, and social interaction, appearing in the American Journal of sociology, the Annual Review of Sociology, Sociological Forum, Social Research, Theory and Society and the Sage Handbook of Social Network Analysis (2011).
+Mische's articles on the Brazilian case have appeared in Poetics, the International Review of Social History, and several edited volumes, including Social Movements and Networks: Relational Approaches to Collective Action (Oxford, 2003); Social Movements in Latin America: New Theoretical Trends and Lessons from a Mobilized Region (Ashgate 2015), and Players and Arenas: The Interactive Dynamics of Protest (Amsterdam 2015).
+She has also written broader theoretical articles on agency, culture, temporality, and social interaction, appearing in the American Journal of Sociology, the Annual Review of Sociology, Sociological Forum, Social Research, Theory and Society and the Sage Handbook of Social Network Analysis (2011).

-Mische is has served as chair of two ASA sections: Political Sociology (2013-14) and Theory (2007-08).
+Mische has served as chair of two sections of the American Sociological Association: Political Sociology (2013-14) and Theory (2007-08).
 She has also served as an elected officer in the sections on Sociology of Culture and Collective Behavior and Social Movements.
 She served as co-editor of Social Movement Studies: A Journal of Social, Cultural, and Political Protest (2001-2008) and on the Selection Committee for the SSRC’s International Dissertation Research Fellowship (2007-09).